Some thoughts about the Management of Organic Waste – Liquid and Solid.

 Although the emission level is much less than CO2, the global warming potential (GWP) of this gas is 23 times higher and therefore an important contributor of capturing more heat, up to 30%.
 The concentration level in the atmosphere is about 1,800 parts per billion (ppb)

 Warnings are coming out, to watch the Shale Gas production process, as it seems that substantial leaks of methane occur.
 I have no figures as most of the information is from private sources.
 There is a new methane detector on the market from a Californian firm, which can be installed in a car.
 I sure would suggest, giving it a try in those projects This new equipment, developed by the Silicon Valley firm Picarro, seems to be very sensitive and picks up levels of 1 ppb.
 Mounted in a car, the complete distribution network can be surveyed at smaller intervals.

-Sulphur Hexafluoride, although non toxic is a 100% manmade gas and comes in small quantities in the atmosphere, but it has a GWP of 23,000 times that of CO2.
+Sulfur Hexafluoride, although nontoxic is a 100% manmade gas and comes in small quantities in the atmosphere, it has a GWP of 23,000 times that of CO2.

 The other gases are byproducts of industrial processes.

 The National Oceanic and Atmospheric Administration (NOAA), confirms that Methane (CH4) leakages from industrial installations are much stronger than formerly thought (9%) and that lowering these leakages need to be addressed simultaneously with Carbon (CO2) leakages.